chebad/10xdev-fishes-cards/.ai/api-tests.md

     "question": "What is polymorphism in programming?",
     "answer": "Polymorphism is the ability of objects of different types to be treated as instances of the same type through a common interface.", "isAiGenerated": true,
     "sourceTextForAi": "Polymorphism is one of the core principles of object-oriented programming.
 It allows objects of different classes to be treated uniformly through a common interface.
 This enables code to work with objects at a more abstract level, making it more flexible and reusable.
-There are several types of polymorphism including runtime polymorphism (achieved through inheritance and virtual functions) and compile-time polymorphism (achieved through function overloading and templates).", "aiModelUsed": "GPT-4"
+There are several types of polymorphism including runtime polymorphism (achieved through inheritance and virtual functions) and compile-time polymorphism (achieved through function overloading and templates)."
   }'
 ```